msghaleb/AzureMonitorHackathon/README.md

 ## Useful links

-### These links are you cheat sheet ;-) it's recommended to read before or during the Hackathon
+### These links are your cheat sheet ;-) You can read them prior or during the hackathon

 - [Send Guest OS metrics to the Azure Monitor metric store](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vm)
 - [Get Started with Metrics Explorer](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-getting-started)